-Note: Question 1 is compulsory and comprises of six short answer type questions to be answered in 15-20 words.
-There will be eight long questions, two from each section.
-The candidate has to answer one question from each section.
-All five questions carry equal marks.
+Note: There shall be nine questions in all.
+The candidates have to attempt five question including Question 1 which is compulsory comprising six short questions to be answered in 15-20 words each.
+In addition the candidates have to attempt four more questions selecting at least one from each section.
+All questions carry equal marks.

 Section -I

 - 1. Nature and scope of Human Geography, Branches of Human Geography, Approaches to the study of Human Geography. - 2.
-Division of Mankind: Spatial distribution of race and tribes of India; concept of menenvironment relation : A historical approach.
+Division of Mankind: Spatial distribution of race and tribes of India; concept of menenvironment relation: A historical approach.